Assassination of Reinhard Heydrich: Attack in Prague

 Another of Heydrich's Mercedes 320 Cabriolet B cars, this one is similar to the one in which he was mortally wounded; the original is located at Egholm Museum, Denmark.

-A Sten submachine gun.
-Gabčík's gun suffered from failure to feed.
-Czechoslovak paratroopers often complained about the low reliability of British firearms.
+A Sten submachine gun; Gabčík's Sten gun suffered from failure to feed.
+Czechoslovak paratroopers often complained about the low reliability of Sten guns.

 At 10:30 on Wednesday, 27 May 1942, Heydrich started his daily commute from his home in Panenské Břežany, 14 km north of central Prague, to his headquarters at Prague Castle.
 He was driven by SS-Oberscharführer Johannes Klein.
 Gabčík and Kubiš waited at the tram stop at the junction between the road then known as Kirchmayerova třída, and V Holešovičkách, in Prague 8-Libeň near Bulovka Hospital.
 The tight curve there would force Heydrich's car to slow down as it turned westwards into V Holešovičkách.
 (Note: In the intervening years, the local geography has greatly changed.
 Kirchmayerova třída, now named Zenklova, no longer intersects V Holešovičkách.
 Although a junction is still in the same place, it is formed by V Holešovičkách and two access ramps of the surrounding traffic interchange, the three roads together forming a triangular traffic island inside the hairpin turn where Kirchmayerova třída formerly intersected V Holešovičkách.)
 Josef Valčík (from group Silver A) was positioned about 100 m north of Gabčík and Kubiš to look out for the approaching car.

 Heydrich's green, open-topped Mercedes 320 Cabriolet B reached the curve two minutes later.
 Gabčík concealed his Sten submachine gun under a raincoat.
 As the car slowed and rounded the corner, Gabčík dropped his raincoat and raised the gun to shoot Heydrich but the gun jammed.
 Heydrich stood up and drew his Luger pistol, yelling to halt instead of ordering to accelerate.
 As the car braked in front of him, Kubiš, who was not spotted, threw a modified No. 73 grenade (concealed in a briefcase) at the car; he misjudged his throw.
 Instead of landing inside the car, it landed against the rear wheel.
 Nonetheless, the bomb severely wounded Heydrich when it detonated, its fragments ripping through the right rear fender and embedding fragmentation and fibers from the upholstery of the car into Heydrich, causing serious injuries to his left side, with major damage to his diaphragm, spleen and lung, as well as fracturing a rib.
 Kubiš received a minor wound to his face from the shrapnel.
-The explosion shattered the windows of the tram which had stopped on the opposite side of the road, shrapnel striking passengers.
-Two SS jackets folded on the back seat of the car were whirled upwards by the blast and draped themselves over the trolley wire.
+The explosion shattered the windows of the tram, which had stopped on the opposite side of the road, and shrapnel struck passengers.
+Two SS jackets folded on the back seat of the car were whirled upwards by the blast and landed draped over the trolley wire.